Donald Trump Associate Stephen Miller Gets Flipped Off By Bartender, Reportedly Throws Out $80 Worth Of Sushi

 In the most recent case, a customer at a bookstore confronted former Trump chief strategist Steve Bannon at a Washington-area bookstore.
 A fellow customer called Bannon “trash,” resulting in the bookstore owner calling the cops, according to CNN.

-And in what may be the most well-publicized of these incidents, White House Press Secretary Sarah Huckabee Sanders was famously asked to leave Virginia restaurant Red Hen, after the owner refused to serve her on “moral grounds.”
+And in what may be the most well-publicized of these incidents, White House Press Secretary Sarah Huckabee Sanders was famously asked to leave Virginia restaurant Red Hen after the owner refused to serve her on “moral grounds.”

 One way in which all of these other incidents differ from the Steven Miller incident is the way in which the confronted Trump officials reacted.
 Sanders and Bannon, for example, simply left where they were without further incident.
 And Kellyanne Conway, when told in a Washington-area grocery store that she should be ashamed of herself and told to look in the mirror, clapped back with some attitude of her own, telling the customer that the mirrors were in a different aisle.